 Here are the supplies you’ll need to properly water a healthy succulent:

-Knowing when to water your succulent is a crucial component to keeping it alive.
-If you water it too often, the roots of your plant will inevitably rot (yikes!).
+Knowing how often to water succulents is a crucial component to keeping them alive.
+If you water them too often, the roots of your plants will inevitably rot (yikes!).

 This is why it’s important to plant your succulents in well-draining cactus mix.